phuang1024/Starst3r/docs/mast3r.rst

 Load the PyTorch model and run the reconstruction pipeline.

-Due to Mast3r legacy code, the pipeline requires a list of image file paths.

 .. code-block:: python

    # Load model from file
    model = starster.Mast3rModel.from_pretrained("/path/to/model.pth").to(device)

-   # Reconstruct scene
+   # Create empty scene
-   scene = starster.reconstruct_scene(model, imgs, files, device)
+   scene = starster.Scene()

-:func:`starster.reconstruct_scene` returns a :class:`starster.PointCloudScene` object,
+   # Add images and reconstruct.
+   scene.add_images(model, images)

-which contains the point clouds, camera poses, and more information.
+The :class:`starster.Scene` object contains the dense points, camera poses, and 3DGS methods (see 3DGS).

+You can use multiple calls of ``add_images`` on the same scene object.
+This and progressively reconstructs a scene, using all previous images in each iteration.

 3. Use the results
 ^^^^^^^^^^^^^^^^^^